dangerdev004/setup-varch/README.md

 Setup script to make you up and running on vanilla arch linux from arch-chroot to a DE with necessary softwares.

 Requirements:

 1.Only available for gnome

-2.You should use btrfs if not remove last part of first script.
+2.You should use btrfs if not remove last part of first script from "#Configuring initram for btrfs filesystem" till end

 3.You must be in arch-chroot.

 Please change your Timezone Keyboard-layout locales USERNAME and PASSWORD in the script before installing.

-Please see the script before installing.
+Please see the script before installing.Remove packages that you don't need.

 Thanks to Ermanno Ferrari for helping.
 Parts of this script are taken from his gitlab public script.